vlevit/vlevit.org/content/blog/en/tech/key-seq.md

 of keys, so potentially there are much more "safe" key combinations.
 /endexcerpt

 So, finally, I'm blogging on Emacs.
-For years I've collected quite a few Emacs tips worth to share with others.
+Over the years I've collected quite a few Emacs tips worth to share with others.
 I hope blogging will make me improve my [.emacs.d] and I'll end up creating a few packages, so hopefully Emacs community will benefit too.
 First my post is dedicated to keybindings, precisely the package called [key-seq].

 If you have been interested in ability to run commands inside Emacs with fewer keys than traditionally long Emacs keybindings require you